Republic Day of Transnistria: Holiday programme and celebrations

 Trade fairs, concerts, and cultural dances are held in the major areas of the capital.
 A two-hour military parade of the Armed Forces of Transnistria is annually held on Suvorov Square in the center of Tiraspol.
 The parade usually features 19 military contingents led by the Grigory Potemkin Republican Cadet Corps.
 The first one in the republic's history took place on the third anniversary in 1993.
 Attendees include the president, the Prime Minister of Transnistria and members of the Supreme Council.
-Generally, the format of the ceremony is constant, event "we change the program every year" according to a top Transnistrian general.
+Generally, the format of the ceremony is constant, but as to events "we change the program every year" according to a top Transnistrian general.
 Many of the parades and celebrations are held with the participation and involvement of the Operational Group of Russian Forces in Moldova.

 The first major anniversary occurred in 1995, during which students educational institutions in Tiraspol conducted theatrical performance on the history of the country.
 Transnistrian organizations such as the Black Sea Cossack army, the national militia, and the Union of Women took part in the celebrations.
 In 2000, during the 10th anniversary celebrations, the first jubilee medal was commissioned during the celebrations.
-In 2005, Official delegations from Russia, Ukraine, Belarus, South Ossetia, Nagorno-Karabakh, Abkhazia, and Gagauzia attended the celebrations. and in 2010, a bicycle race was held through central Tiraspol.
+In 2005, Official delegations from Russia, Ukraine, Belarus, South Ossetia, Nagorno-Karabakh, Abkhazia, and Gagauzia attended the celebrations.
+And in 2010, a bicycle race was held through central Tiraspol.